Skip to content

 So what does this mean for choosing healthier wine?
 Wines made with cleaner fermentation processes tend to produce fewer biogenic amines and congeners.
 Lower alcohol wines mean less acetaldehyde for your liver to process.
 Organic grapes mean no synthetic pesticide residues adding to your body's detoxification burden.
 And no added sugar means less blood sugar disruption.
 This is why many people (myself included) report feeling noticeably better the morning after drinking clean wine compared to conventional wine.
 My Oura Ring sleep scores consistently back this up.

-Wine on Keto and Low Carb: What You Need to Know
+Low Carb Wine on Keto: What You Need to Know

 One of the most common questions I get from my keto community is whether wine is compatible with a low carb lifestyle.
 The short answer is yes, but with important caveats.

-Most dry wines contain 3 to 5 grams of carbs per 5 oz glass.
+Most dry wines contain three to five grams of carbs per five ounce glass.
 If you're keeping your daily carbs between 20 and 30 grams, one glass of dry wine fits into your allotment.
 Two glasses is doable if you're mindful about your food carbs that day.
 The problem is knowing exactly how many carbs are in a given wine since, again, nutrition labels aren't required.

 Beyond sugar and carbs, there's an important metabolic consideration.
 Every time you drink alcohol, your liver temporarily shifts away from fat burning to prioritize alcohol metabolism.
 The byproducts of metabolized alcohol get used for energy first, which means fat burning is on pause until the alcohol is processed.
 This is true regardless of the wine's sugar content.
 If your primary goal is weight loss, this is worth factoring into how often you choose to drink.